hkpeaks/peaks-consolidation/README.md

 ## Ultra Speed for Query Billion Rows

-Compared to other expensive consolidation solutions e.g, Oracle HFM, SAP BPC, IBM Cognos Controller and TM1, the rule setting of Peaks Consolidation is exceptionally simple for any user.
-Additionally, CurrentSetting{} allows you to leverage your computing device to deal with billions of rows of queries at your fingertips, whether it’s a single file or a folder containing many files.
-It can also provide an interface to support your database.
-Below is an example of rule setting:-
+In comparison to other consolidation solutions, such as Oracle HFM, SAP BPC, IBM Cognos Controller, and TM1, Peaks Consolidation's rule creation is extraordinarily straightforward for any user.
+Furthermore, CurrentSetting enables you to use your computing device to deal with billions of rows of queries, whether it's a single file or a folder comprising numerous files.
+It can also serve as an interface to your database.
+Here's an example of rule creation:-

 1. Select{1000MillionRows.csv | Ledger(L10..L20)Account(15000..16000) ~ Table}
 2. Select{Project(>B25,<B23)}